Ardi7247/BrainFuck/Overview.md

 `]` Returns to the instruction after the matching '\[' symbol.

 #### These instructions are Turing complete, meaning it can simulate any Turing machine.
-Brainfuck will either halt, or continue forever.
+A Brainfuck program will either halt, or continue forever.

 ### So, what can you do with these instructions?